scrim-network/kupp_thesis_code/README.md

 Caitlin's thesis work was supervised by Profs.
 Klaus Keller and Peter Heaney in the Department of Geosciences, and by Patrick Applegate, a Research Associate in the Earth and Environmental Systems Institute.

 Patrick Applegate and Greg Garner contributed to Caitlin's code.
-Kelsey Ruckert formatted the code, as copied from the thesis, so that it would run in R.  Greg Garner is a Research Associate and Kelsey Ruckert is a Scientific Programmer, also in the Earth and Environmental Systems Institute.
+Kelsey Ruckert formatted the code, as copied from the thesis, so that it would run in R.  Greg Garner is a Postdoctoral Scholar and Kelsey Ruckert is a Scientific Programmer, both also in the Earth and Environmental Systems Institute.

 # Contents